nasa-jpl/regvue/app/README.md

 ### Run Cypress tests

 ```
+# First ensure the app is running on http://localhost:3000
 npx cypress run
 ```

+Include `--config video=false` to prevent recording and saving videos of the tests

-**Note:** this must be run outside the included dev container.
-This will require a local version of node.
+**Note:** in order to use the cypress testing GUI you can run `npx cypress open` outside of the dev container.
+This requires a local install of node.

-_Include_ `--config video=false` _to prevent recording and saving videos of the tests_